vuongducphuong/documentation/content/applications/marketing/surveys/create.rst

 Back on the main survey template page is the :guilabel:`Description` tab, where a custom description of the survey can be added.
-This is displayed beneath the title on the survey's homepage, which is on the front end of the website made through the Odoo :guilabel:`Website` app.
+This is displayed beneath the title on the survey's homepage, which is on the front end of the website made through the Leansoft :guilabel:`Website` app.

 Test and share the survey
 =========================